ymarcus93/golang-lab-slack/README.md

-# Golang Boston Lab #3 - Building a Slack bot Testing commit
+# Golang Boston Lab #3 - Building a Slack bot Testing One more test

 Welcome to Boston Golang Lab #3 - Building a Slack bot